taishi-i/awesome-ChatGPT-repositories/README.md

  * [AGiXT](https://github.com/josh-xt/agixt) - AGiXT is a dynamic AI Agent Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, and a versatile plugin system, AGiXT delivers efficient and comprehensive AI solutions.
  * [AutoGPT-Next-Web](https://github.com/connectai-e/autogpt-next-web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
  * [Auto_Jobs_Applier](https://github.com/aihawk-app/auto_jobs_applier) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
+ * [browser-use](https://github.com/gregpr07/browser-use) - Open-Source Web Automation library with any LLM
+ * [Auto_Jobs_Applier](https://github.com/aihawk-co/auto_jobs_applier) - Auto_Jobs_Applier by AIHawk is an Agen that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

 ## CLIs